Persistent HPV explained

 Editado por: Carlota Pano

 Human papillomavirus (HPV) is one of the most prevalent sexually transmitted infections (STIs) worldwide.
-While most HPV infections will resolve on their own, some types can lead to recurrent infections.
+While most HPV infections will resolve on their own, some types can lead to chronic infections.

-This article provides an expert insight into the key aspects of recurrent HPV, discussing its symptoms and treatment.
+Dr Karin Hellner, leading consultant gynaecologist, provides an expert insight into the key aspects of persistent HPV, discussing its symptoms and treatment.

 HPV is a group of over 200 related viruses, some of which can cause genital warts, while others can lead to various cancers, including cervical cancer.
-Recurrent HPV refers to the reactivation of the virus in people who have previously been infected.
+Persistent infections with HPV refers to the maintenance or reactivation of the virus in people who have previously been infected.

 When you are infected with HPV, the virus may remain dormant in your body, particularly within the skin or mucous membranes.
-While your immune system can sometimes suppress the virus, it’s possible for it to reactive later, leading to the return of symptoms.
+While your immune system can sometimes suppress the virus, it’s possible for it to reactive later.

-The symptoms of recurrent HPV largely depend on the specific type of HPV present.
+The symptoms of persistent HPV largely depend on the specific type of HPV present.
 Certain strains of HPV can lead to genital warts, which may recur after a period of dormancy.
-On the other hand, if the virus reactivates and causes abnormal cell changes, this may lead to serious conditions, such as precancerous lesions or cervical cancer.
+On the other hand, if the virus causes abnormal cell changes, this may lead to serious conditions, such as precancerous lesions or cervical cancer.

 Several methods are involved, primarily focused on identifying symptoms and conducting appropriate screening tests.
 If you notice the return of genital warts or other unusual symptoms, you should seek medical advice from a specialist, such as a gynaecologist.